ruudvdent/WAM2layersPython/readme.txt

 ﻿RELEASE NOTES

-Main developer of the code Ruud van der Ent (r.j.vanderent@uu.nl).
+Main developer of the code Ruud van der Ent (r.j.vanderent@tudelft.nl).
 Please let me know when you intend to use this code for research, I might be able to offer some kind of support if it is in my interest as well, but I cannot guarantee to do any kind of troubleshooting for free as I have to work on my own projects as well.